MircoWerner/VkRadixSort/README.md

 ## (IMPORTANT) Versions: Single vs. Multi Radix Sort

-This repository contains two implementations of the radix sort on the GPU: The `single_radixsort` uses only a single work group, consists of one shader and easy to set up.
+This repository contains two implementations of the radix sort on the GPU: The `single_radixsort` uses only a single work group, consists of one shader and is easy to set up.
 The `multi_radixsort` uses multiple work groups, consists of two shaders that have to be executed several times in succession alternately and is therefore more complicated to set up but yields higher performance for larger number of elements.